Documentation

 Animations

-• Auto Play – If this property is disabled, the addon will wait for the "start()" command from Advanced Connector or any other module capable of executing commands, such as e.g. Double State Button.
-Otherwise the animation will be loaded and started automatically.
+• Auto Play - if this property is disabled, the module will wait for the "start()" command from the Advanced Connector or any other module capable of executing commands, such as e.g. the Double State Button.
+Otherwise, the animation will be loaded and started automatically.

-• Disable Transparent Background – The animation background is transparent by default.
-If you wish to use the background color from Flash’s Stage, enable this option.
+• Disable Transparent Background - the animation background is transparent by default.
+If you wish to use the background color from the Flash's Stage, enable this option.

 This property allows online resources.
 Find out more »